Codes and Policies

 - Any injury that results in the admission of a player into hospital.
 Note: admission refers to player being admitted to hospital by the hospital registrar for ongoing treatment and/or follow-up, this does not include players taken to an Emergency Department and allowed home from there.

-In the event of a serious injury you must follow the below steps:
+In the event of a SUSPECTED SPINAL INJURY OR FATALITY you must follow the below steps:

 - Provide immediate on-field medical care and arrange suitable transportation (i.e. ambulance) to the hospital for the injured participant